stevommmm/TranceTeams/README.md

-C4 CTF
+TranceTeams
 -------

-C4's CTF is a simple capture the flag plugin for post 1.8 servers.
+TranceTeams is a team pvp plugin for post 1.8 servers.

 Team creation is fully dynamic and scores persist across restarts.
 A scoreboard shows live team scores.
 New players will be placed in the least populated team on join, as well as receive a fancy wool block hat based on their team color.